-The KÖSTER product range has injection resins which offer standardized solutions for any crack repair.
+The KÖSTER product range contains injection resins which offer standardized solutions for any case of crack repair.
 User friendliness of the products and durability of the solutions were emphasized during the conception and development of the products.
 KÖSTER injection materials can be divided into the following categories:

-KÖSTER IN 8 is ready to use and can be processed with conventional one-component injection pumps such as the KÖSTER 1C Injection Pump.
-Before injection, the cracks are sealed with KÖSTER KB-Fix 5 or other KÖSTER mortars.
-Along the course of the crack, holes are drilled alternately at a distance of approx. 10 - 15 cm, packers are installed and progressively injected in one or more stages from bottom to top.
-A multi-stage injection is recommended in the case of heavy water pressure.
-KÖSTER IN 8 does not require a re-injection with KÖSTER solid body resins.
+KÖSTER IN 8 is ready to use and can be processed with conventional one-component injection pumps such as the KÖSTER 1C injection pump.
+Before injection, the cracks are sealed with KÖSTER KB-Fix 5 or other KÖSTER mortar.
+Along the course of the crack, holes are drilled alternately at a distance of approx. 10 - 15 cm, packers are installed and progressively injected in one or more stages from bottom to top (in at least two injection stages).
+The multi-stage injection is recommended in case of heavy water pressure.
+KÖSTER IN 8 does not require a re-injection with KÖSTER Solid Resins.
 The borehole diameter depends on the injection packers used.
 After removing the injection packers, the drill holes are sealed with KÖSTER KB-Fix 5.